marcelleonlafebre/lab_manualcloud/non_functional_demo_lab.md

 ## Process to setup of tpc-ds benchmark environment in aws

 1\.
 This work uses the following official repository of [AWS Labs for Redshift utils](https://github.com/awslabs/amazon-redshift-utils/tree/master/src/CloudDataWarehouseBenchmark/Cloud-DWB-Derived-from-TPCDS/1TB) using specifically the TPC-DS of 1 TB size.
+The script file ddl.sql has the sentences to create the tables of the database but using Redshift that is a producto of AWS to store large volumes of data.

 2\.
 This scripts makes reference to a s3 files to populate the data, links for example s3://redshift-downloads/TPC-DS/2.13/1TB/customer_address/ .